ckampfe/russ/README.md

 # russ

-Russ is a really simple RSS/Atom reader designed with vim-like controls and an offline-first focus.
+Russ is a really simple RSS/Atom reader with vim-like controls and an offline-first focus.

 See the [license](LICENSE) if you're curious about that kind of thing.